uga-ssrl/SSRLCV-Sample-Data/README.md

 }
 ```

+The datasets used in my thesis are found at [link TBD]().

-## Existing Sample Data
+## Included Existing Sample Data

 Some existing sample data is located within this repository, but this does not include all of the availible test data.
+The included data is as follows:

+* `everest1024`: These test sets contain simulated 1024 x 1024 images of everest
+  * `everest1024/2view`:
+  * `everest1024/3view`:
+  * `everest1024/5view`:
+* `everest4096`: A test set containing simulated 4096 x 4096 imagery of everest
+  * `everest4096/2view`:

+## Downloading Additional Existing Data

 ## Generating Sample Data

+To generate new sample data you must you must have a Blender install that is capible of using the [BlenderGIS addon](https://github.com/domlysz/BlenderGIS/wiki/Install-and-usage).
+Follow the [BlenderGIS Install and Usage](https://github.com/domlysz/BlenderGIS/wiki/Install-and-usage) instructions before continuing.